sagnik1-patra/Sanitation-Infrastructure-Completion-Prediction/README.md

-Sanitation Infrastructure Completion Prediction using Hybrid Swarm Intelligence Algorithms Project Overview
+Sanitation Infrastructure Completion Prediction using Hybrid Swarm Intelligence Algorithms.
+Project Overview

 Access to proper sanitation infrastructure is a crucial part of public health and sustainable development.
 Governments often collect district-level data about sanitation coverage and toilet construction progress.
 However, identifying whether infrastructure targets will be completed efficiently requires predictive analysis.